Middletown, California: Tourist attractions

 Harbin Hot Springs, a New Age retreat center with spring pools, conference facilities, daily activities and classes, is located northwest of town.
 The Hot Springs were decimated by the 2015 California wildfires.

 The Middletown Rancheria, an Indian reservation of Pomo, Lake Miwok, Wappo, and Wintu, is located just south of town and is home to a tribal casino as well as a tribal gas station which brings in people from around the area for its comparatively low prices.

+There is a small art museum open 10:30 am - 5:00 pm, for the exception of Tuesdays and Wednesdays.
+There is also a public pool open during summer in the community.